Skip to the content.

 AI tools in education must always complement, not replace, human educators.
 While AI can assist with administrative tasks like grading or providing feedback, all decision-making processes must remain under human supervision.
 AI-driven decisions should be explainable, and students must have the right to appeal these decisions through human-led processes.
 This ensures fairness, maintains the role of teachers as mentors, and protects the integrity of the educational process.

-Declaration: We reject the use of AI as a replacement for teachers.
+Declaration: An AI system cannot be responsible for the education of students.
 Any decisions made by AI, particularly those related to grading and assessment, must be transparent and fully accountable to human oversight.
 Students must retain the right to appeal AI-driven decisions, which must be evaluated and addressed by human educators.
 AI’s role should be to enhance, not diminish, the human connection essential to education.

 Principle 2: Guaranteeing Confidentiality